Photography Gear

 - Really Right Stuff TVC-33 Tripod + BH-55 LR Ballhead: Not a lightweight combo, but if you don’t mind carrying it around it’s the only tripod you will ever need.
 The ballhead is beast, can even hold big zoom lenses steady.

-Other Gear (Borrowed, Owned, Etc.)
+Other Gear (Borrowed, Previously Owned, Etc.)

 - AF-S DX NIKKOR 18-200mm f/3.5-5.6G ED VR: “Jack of all trades, master of none” is the best way to describe this lens.
 Extremely versatile, just throw it on your camera and go.
 It’s not fast, so low light can give it problems even with VR.
 Some softness at 200mm and distortion at 18mm, but few lenses can touch the range of this one.
 A great choice if you don’t like swapping lenses or only want one lens on a vacation.